Audio/MIDI multitrack recording software

 Input Device selector

 MultitrackStudio will propose touchscreen mode if a touchscreen is detected.
-If it doesn't you can go to the Studio menu's Preferences window and select Touchscreen in the Input Device box.
-A 'Test Touchscreen...' button appears which lets you do a quick test.
+If it does not, you can go to the Studio menu's Preferences window and select Touchscreen in the Input Device box.
+A "Test Touchscreen..." button appears, which lets you do a quick test.
 MultitrackStudio learns from this test whether it can distinguish between mouse movements and touch movements.
 Using the mouse in touchscreen mode will be a bit awkward if it can't, because mouse movements will be treated as touch.

-In touchscreen mode some controls are bigger to make them easier to use.
+In touchscreen mode, some controls are larger to make them easier to use.
 The transport buttons are an example of this.
-Controls that don't get bigger still respond to a larger area to make them easier to use with touch.
+Controls that don't get visibly larger still respond to a bigger area for ease of use with touch.

 2: Check Windows DPI setting

-Touch screens are hard to use if controls are too small.
-Traditionally Windows runs at 96 DPI (DPI = dots per inch).
+Touchscreens are hard to use if controls are too small.
+Traditionally, Windows runs at 96 DPI (DPI = dots per inch).
 Modern notebook screens can have 150 DPI or more, which makes everything significantly smaller unless you adjust the Windows DPI value accordingly.
 A MultitrackStudio track measures 9.5 mm in height if the Windows DPI value matches the screen's.
-It is highly recommended to make sure tracks aren't any smaller than this.
-You can increase the DPI value even more if you still can't use the touchscreen comfortably.
-If you'd rather not change the Windows DPI setting you can go to the Studio menu's Preferences window and use the Size setting to scale MultitrackStudio independently from the Windows DPI setting.
+It is highly recommended to ensure tracks are not smaller than this.
+You can increase the DPI value even more if the touchscreen is still difficult to use.
+If you'd rather not change the Windows DPI setting, you can go to the Studio menu's Preferences window and use the Size setting to scale MultitrackStudio independently of the Windows DPI setting.

 3: Use full screen mode

-It's highly recommended to use full screen mode.
-The knobs at the top and the bottom bar are much easier to operate this way, and you avoid the risk of touching the 'X' button or Windows task bar inadvertently.
-There's a button in the bottom-right corner of the main window to enter/leave full screen mode.
+It is highly recommended to use full screen mode.
+The knobs at the top and the bottom bar are much easier to operate this way, and you avoid the risk of touching the "X" button or Windows taskbar accidentally.
+There is a button in the bottom-right corner of the main window to enter or leave full screen mode.

 In depth: using user interface elements with touch

-Some things work a bit different with touch compared to using a mouse:
+Some things work a bit differently with touch compared to using a mouse:

 Mixer faders